 The local authority, its committees, subcommittees and any local and community boards must keep minutes of their proceedings.
-These minutes must be kept in hard copy, signed and included in the council's minute book and, when confirmed by resolution at a subsequent meeting and signed by the Chairperson, will be prima facie evidence of the proceedings they relate to.
+These minutes must be signed and may be kept in hard copy (Minute Books) and/or in electronic form and, when confirmed by resolution at a subsequent meeting and signed by the Chairperson, will be prima facie evidence of the proceedings they relate to.